 Dr. Linda Sparke

-Dr. Sparke held positions at the Institute for Advanced Study in Princeton, the Institute of Astronomy in Cambridge, and the Kapteyn Astronomical Institute in Groningen (Netherlands).
-She then moved to the University of Wisconsin-Madison as a professor of Astronomy.
-With Prof. Jay Gallagher, also of UW-Madison, she wrote the advanced undergraduate textbook “Galaxies in the Universe: an Introduction”, which won the American Astronomical Society’s 2008 Chambliss Award for Astronomical Writing.
-She is a Fellow of the American Physical Society.
-Before joining NASA, she spent two years as a Program Officer in Astronomical Sciences at the National Science Foundation.
+After an undergraduate degree in applied mathematics at Cambridge University (UK), a PhD in Astronomy from the University of California at Berkeley and research positions in the US, Britain and the Netherlands, Dr. Sparke spent two decades as professor of Astronomy at the University of Wisconsin-Madison, including a term as Department Chair.
+With her Madison colleague Prof. Jay Gallagher, she wrote the advanced undergraduate textbook “Galaxies in the Universe: an Introduction”, which won the American Astronomical Society’s 2008 Chambliss Award for Astronomical Writing.
+She is a Fellow of both the American Physical Society and the American Astronomical Society.
+Before starting at NASA, she spent two years as a Program Officer in Astronomical Sciences at the National Science Foundation.

 For Researchers: Program Officers List